zeplin/mcp-server/README.md

 * **Iterative approach:** Allows for review and correction at each step.
 * **Builds on previous work:** The AI can use the components it just created.
 * **Clear Zeplin references:** Ensures each piece is based on the correct design.

+### Strategies to deal with context window limitations

+When dealing with complex Zeplin screens or components with many variants and layers, the amount of design data fetched can sometimes be extensive.
+This can potentially exceed the context window limitations of the AI model you are using, leading to truncated information or less effective code generation.
+Here are several strategies to manage the amount of information sent to the model:

+1.  **Limit Screen Variants (`includeVariants: false`):**
+    *   **How it works:** When using the `get_screen` tool, the model can be instructed to fetch only the specific screen version linked in the URL, rather than all its variants (e.g., different states, sizes, themes).
+This is done by setting the `includeVariants` parameter to `false` during the tool call.
+    *   **When to use:** If your prompt is focused on a single specific version of a screen, or if the variants are not immediately relevant to the task at hand.
+This significantly reduces the amount of data related to variant properties and their respective layer structures.
+    *   **Example Prompt Hint:** "Implement the login form from this screen: `https://zpl.io/abc123X`.
+I only need the specific version linked, not all its variants."
+        *The AI agent, when calling `get_screen`, should then ideally use `includeVariants: false`.*

+2.  **Focus on Specific Layers/Components (`targetLayerName` or Targeted Prompts):**
+    *   **How it works (using `targetLayerName`):** The `get_screen` tool has a `targetLayerName` parameter.
+If the model can identify a specific layer name from your prompt (e.g., "the 'Submit Button'"), it can use this parameter.
+The server will then return data primarily for that layer and its children, rather than the entire screen's layer tree.
+    *   **How it works (Targeted Prompts):** Even without explicitly using `targetLayerName` in the tool call, very specific prompts can guide the model to internally prioritize or summarize information related to the mentioned element.
+    *   **When to use:** When your task involves a specific part of a larger screen, like a single button, an icon, or a text block.
+    *   **Example Prompt:** "Focus on the 'UserProfileHeader' component within this screen: `https://zpl.io/screenXYZ`.
+I need to implement its layout and text styles."
+        *If the AI uses `get_screen`, it could populate `targetLayerName: "UserProfileHeader"`.*

+3.  **Iterative, Component-First Implementation:**
+    *   **How it works:** As detailed in [Example Prompt 2: Complex Implementations (Component-First)](#example-prompt-2-complex-implementations-component-first), break down the implementation of a complex screen into smaller, component-sized tasks.
+    *   **When to use:** For any non-trivial screen.
+This approach naturally limits the scope of each `get_component` or `get_screen` call to a manageable size.
+    *   **Benefit:** Each request to the Zeplin MCP server will fetch a smaller, more focused dataset, making it easier to stay within context limits and allowing the model to concentrate on one piece at a time.